-The RCF provides low-access concessional financing with limited conditionality to LICs facing an urgent balance of payments need.137
+The RCF provides low-access concessional financing with limited conditionality to LICs facing an urgent balance of payments need.143

-168. The RCF provides rapid concessional financial assistance as outright disbursements to LICs facing urgent balance of payments needs.
+172. The RCF provides rapid concessional financial assistance as outright disbursements to LICs facing urgent balance of payments needs.
 These financing needs include those caused by exogenous shocks, natural disasters, and emergence from conflict, as well as other factors such as domestic instability, emergencies, and fragility.
 The RCF is designed for situations where a multi-year UCT-quality Fund-supported program is either not necessary (e.g., due to the transitory nature of the adjustment need and the financing) or not feasible (e.g., due to the member's limited capacity, including in post-conflict, disaster, or other fragile situations or when more time is needed to design a multiyear program).
 In the latter case, the member country would typically be expected to make efforts to move to a UCT-quality program (typically supported under the ECF), in which case repeated use of the RCF may be warranted under certain circumstances and subject to certain limitations under the legal framework of the PRGT Instrument.

-169. The purpose of RCF support is to meet urgent balance of payments needs of eligible member countries and assist them in implementing economic policies aimed at moving toward achieving or restoring a stable and sustainable macroeconomic position consistent with strong and durable poverty reduction and growth.
+173. The purpose of RCF support is to meet urgent balance of payments needs of eligible member countries and assist them in implementing economic policies aimed at moving toward achieving or restoring a stable and sustainable macroeconomic position consistent with strong and durable poverty reduction and growth.
 Such a position would be characterized by the absence of a present or prospective balance of payments need and by the domestic and external stability that is necessary to support strong and durable poverty reduction and growth.
 It would typically be associated with sustainable fiscal and current account balances, limited debt vulnerabilities, adequate international reserves, and sufficient policy and institutional capacity to implement appropriate macroeconomic policies.
 This position might still involve significant levels of donor assistance, though aid dependence would be expected to decline over time.

-170. Similar to other Fund instruments, RCF financing assists countries in addressing their balance of payments difficulties by providing temporary financial support (in this case, on a concessional basis) to smooth economic adjustment and avoid excess volatility.
+174. Similar to other Fund instruments, RCF financing assists countries in addressing their balance of payments difficulties by providing temporary financial support (in this case, on a concessional basis) to smooth economic adjustment and avoid excess volatility.
 By meeting urgent balance of payments needs, RCF support can help replenish international reserves and loosen financing constraints for both the public and private sectors as the country aims to address its balance of payments difficulties.
 The RCF is also expected to provide policy support and catalyze additional financing from donors.

-137 The RCF became effective on January 7, 2010, as part of a comprehensive reform of the IMF's facilities for LICs.
-See A New Architecture of Facilities for Low-Income Countries (IMF, 2009e and 2009f) and Decision No. 14354-(09/79).
+143 The RCF became effective on January 7, 2010, as part of a comprehensive reform of the IMF's facilities for LICs.
+See IMF (2009e and 2009f) and Decision No. 14354-(09/79).
+Access norms and limits were raised in 2015 (see IMF, (2015c), Decision No. 15818-(15/66), and IMF (2015k).

-171. Assistance under the RCF is available to PRGT-eligible member countries138 that face urgent balance of payments needs unless (i) the balance of payments difficulties that underlie the financing need are predominantly caused by a withdrawal in financial support by donors or (ii) a UCT-quality program is both feasible and necessary.
+175. Assistance under the RCF is available to PRGT-eligible member countries144 that face urgent balance of payments needs unless (i) the balance of payments difficulties that underlie the financing need are predominantly caused by a withdrawal in financial support by donors or (ii) a UCT-quality program is both feasible and necessary.
 In this context: